BNoordam/crazyflie-firmware/README.md

 This project contains the source code for the firmware used in the Crazyflie range of platforms, including the Crazyflie 2.X and the Roadrunner.

 ## Building and Flashing
-The following code is for building and flashing the Crazyflie firmware, and activating the Crazyflie as a WiFi hotspot.
-In the config menu, the option to enable WiFi can be found in the under 'expansion deck configuration' and then 'Wifi setup at startup'.
+The following code is for building and flashing the Crazyflie firmware and activating the Crazyflie as a WiFi hotspot.
+In the config menu, the option to enable WiFi can be found under 'expansion deck configuration' and then 'Wifi setup at startup'.
 The option 'Act as access point' should be enabled.
 ```
 sudo apt install build-essential libncurses5-dev
 git clone
 cd crazyflie-firmware
 make menuconfig
-make -j12
+make -j 12
 make cload
 ```